zenrocklabs/zenrock-docs/docs/docs/zrSign/smart-contract-suite/suite-overview.md

 ### 4. ZrSignUpgrader.sol

-`ZrSignUpgrader.sol` manages the upgrade process for the ZrSign contract:
+`ZrSignUpgrader.sol` manages the upgrade process for the ZrSign contract.
+This one is primarily for the ZrSign team to use:

 - Handles implementation upgrades
 - Transfers proxy admin roles